 “I love my life.
 I regret my life.
 The lines eventually blur and… it’s just my life.” — Tobi Powell, played by Patrick Stewart in the movie Match (2014)

 We live in the gray, and that should be ok.
-The idea that our life will be perfect is a fantasy and something we shouldn’t envy from the movies or social media.
-The notion that we should live every moment with no regrets would probably lead us to a place in life with no retirement savings, and a kid in every state!
+The idea that our life will be perfect is a fantasy and something we envy in the movies.
+The notion that we should live every moment with no regrets would probably lead us to a place in life with no retirement savings, and living out of a camper van!

-To be honest, the feeling of being stuck in life is actually from not planning and a fear of failing.
-The truth is that to make the gray, it requires both light and dark.
+To be honest, the feeling of being stuck in life because the dreams we had never came true is an excuse for not planning and a fear of failing.
+The truth is that to make the gray, it requires the light and the dark.
 The dark comes from our failures, our losses, our depressions.
-The dark is ok… so long as you don’t dwell on it too long.
+The dark is acceptable… so long as you don’t dwell on it too long.
 Much like how Calvin’s dad, from the comic strip Calvin & Hobbes, teaches his son, “it’ll build character.”
-Use that dark as a motivator and reminder of a place you don’t want to be.
+Use that dark as a lesson, a motivation, and reminder of a place you don’t want to be.

 The light are the successes and achievements in life.
 Together, it makes the gray and that makes you interesting.